mfbutner/CanvasHelpers/src/grade_transfer/README.md

 # CSV Canvas Grade Transfer
-> An improvement of the current Canvas method of uploading grades from CSV files by simplifying the required documents
+> A Python tool to streamline uploading grades to Canvas from CSVs by simplifying formatting and automatically matching students.
-> and matching students automatically based on emails, student IDs (SIDs) and names.

 ## Table of Contents
 * [General Info](#general-information)